Skip to content

 // Get all registered toolbar content definitions

-const toolbarContents = grid.getToolbarContents();
+const toolbarContents = shell?.getToolbarContents();

 // Get the default row height in pixels